Harkame/AmazonTracker/README.md

 registration_token :

-Notify all devices represented by this token
+Notify all devices represented by those tokens

 title and body